tanishrastogi/dsa/README.md

 # 🧠 LeetCode Array Practice

-This is a curated list of essential **array problems** from LeetCode to build strong problem-solving skills.
+This is aa curated list of essential **array problems** from LeetCode to build strong problem-solving skills.

 ---